Wahyubotz78/login-register-Monggodb/README.md

-# Login adn register system using Node.js
+# Login adn register system using Node.js and Monggodb

 This is a user login and registration app using Node.js, Express, Passport, Mongoose, EJS and some other packages.